Monday, February 11, 2013

 Back To The Beginning

-On March 9, 2010 we entered the Western Caribbean making our first port of call at Isla Mujeres, Mexico.
-Here it is almost three years later and fittingly Isla Mujeres will be out last port of call in the Western Caribbean.
-Since leaving the San Blas on December 1, it has been a fast paced trip revisiting, although briefly the places we got to know so well on a way to the south and to the west.
-It has in many ways been so much more relaxing on the return since we have been revisiting what had become something like our local neighborhoods where everything is familiar.
+On March 9, 2010, we entered the Western Caribbean, making our first port of call at Isla Mujeres, Mexico.
+Here it is, almost three years later, and fittingly, Isla Mujeres will be our last port of call in the Western Caribbean.
+Since leaving the San Blas on December 1, it has been a fast-paced trip revisiting, although briefly, the places we got to know so well on the way to the south and to the west.
+It has, in many ways, been so much more relaxing on the return since we have been revisiting what had become something like our local neighborhoods, where everything is familiar.

-More than anything it has been a time for reflection as the memories have come surging back, especially of the people we have met, but also the places we visited and the things we did.
-We have necessarily spent a lot of days and nights at sea since leaving the San Blas so we have had a lot of time to recall our experiences and reminiscence.
+More than anything, it has been a time for reflection as the memories have come surging back, especially of the people we have met, but also the places we visited and the things we did.
+We have necessarily spent a lot of days and nights at sea since leaving the San Blas, so we have had a lot of time to recall our experiences and reminisce.

-Isla Mujeres is as good as ever and we won't mind being delayed here waiting for weather.
+Isla Mujeres is as good as ever, and we won't mind being delayed here waiting for the weather.
 We are at Marina Paraiso, the same marina we stayed at three years ago.
-The cruising community at times can be so small.
-After getting our dock lines secured, I looked over to the boat next to us, and was shocked to see Nicki on Ajaya, waiting to say hello.
+The cruising community, at times, can be so small.
+After getting our dock lines secured, I looked over to the boat next to us and was shocked to see Nicki on Ajaya, waiting to say hello.
 We last saw Phil and Nicki in Providencia and really thought that was to be our final goodbye.
 That is one of the great aspects of this life, that you never really know when you will see your friends again, but you usually do.

-I should mention that on the way to Mexico we did spend some time in Belize spending a few days each in both Placencia and Caye Caulker and overnight stops at smaller cays.
-We like Belize and found the check in and checkout procedures much improved, especially the fees charged, meaning they now seem uniform and aboveboard.
-Approaching Isla Mujeres we passed Cozumel during the night and Cancun in the early morning hours.
-It was amazing to see the bright lights at both places especially after so long in Central America where in many places electricity in prohibitively expensive, not to mention unreliable.
+I should mention that on the way to Mexico, we did spend some time in Belize, spending a few days each in both Placencia and Caye Caulker and overnight stops at smaller cays.
+We like Belize and found the check-in and checkout procedures much improved, especially the fees charged, meaning they now seem uniform and aboveboard.
+Approaching Isla Mujeres, we passed Cozumel during the night and Cancun in the early morning hours.
+It was amazing to see the bright lights at both places, especially after so long in Central America, where in many places electricity is prohibitively expensive, not to mention unreliable.

-As readers of this blog know we have been traveling with Daragh and Cathryn on Chantey V since Providencia.
+As readers of this blog know, we have been traveling with Daragh and Cathryn on Chantey V since Providencia.
 It has been a great partnership as our schedules could not have been more closely aligned.
 We will be going our separate ways now, as they are headed for Cuba and then to the Bahamas, and well, we are not.
-Here is a link to their blog Chantey V. They are a very interesting couple and I am sure will have some interesting stories to share about Cuba and beyond.
+They are a very interesting couple, and I am sure they will have some interesting stories to share about Cuba and beyond.